llm-bible/llm-bible.github.io/_publications/vladika2025influence.markdown

 bibkey: vladika2025influence
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2502.14759"}
-tags: ['RAG', 'Applications', 'Fine-Tuning', 'Reinforcement Learning']
+tags: ['Fine-Tuning', 'RAG', 'Applications', 'Reinforcement Learning']
 ---
 Retrieval-augmented generation (RAG) has emerged as an approach to augment large language models (LLMs) by reducing their reliance on static knowledge and